caleblogan/twitter-scheduler/README.md

 # Twitter Scheduler
 Helps with managing when tweets are sent.
 The main feature is scheduling of tweets.
-The focus is to provide basic features with the ability to add on features in the future.

 # Dependencies
 - python 3.6